-Off to the Lonely Mountain – The Adventure Begins
+Off to the Lonely Mountain where the Adventure Begins

 ‘The Lord of the Rings’ film trilogy is one of my favourites!
-So it’s no surprise that I was looking forward to returning to Middle-Earth in Peter Jackson’s new movie trilogy of ‘The Hobbit’.
+So, it’s no surprise that I was looking forward to returning to Middle-Earth with Peter Jackson’s new film trilogy of ‘The Hobbit’.
 2003 was happy period for me with ‘The Lord of the Rings’.
-That movie trilogy gave me many nostalgic memories.
+Its movie trilogy gave me many nostalgic memories.

-I wondered how one book could be adapted into three-film story.
-I would have preferred ‘The Hobbit’ as a single movie instead of three films.
-But Peter Jackson and his filmmaking team could do wonders with being so passionate and inventive in the world of Middle-Earth.
+I wondered how one book would be adapted into three-film story.
+I would have preferred ‘The Hobbit’ as a single movie instead of three films, but Peter Jackson and his filmmaking team could do wonders with being so passionate and inventive with the world of Middle-Earth.
 It was all very exciting.

 ‘The Hobbit’ is set before ‘The Lord of the Rings’ trilogy and it’s all about Bilbo Baggins.
-This actually Bilbo’s story of having an adventure away from the Shire with joining Gandalf and the dwarves to fight the orcs; goblins; wargs and coming up against Smaug the Dragon.
-Oh…and he also gets a ring.
+This actually Bilbo’s story of having an adventure away from the Shire with joining Gandalf and the dwarves to fight the orcs, goblins, wargs and coming up against Smaug the Dragon.
+Oh…and he also acquires a ring.

-When I first saw the movie at the cinema back in December 2012, I loved the opening prologue scene narrated by Ian Holm as Bilbo.
-He writes about dwarves, Erebor and Smaug in his red book.
-It was also great to see Elijah Wood return as Frodo Baggins at the beginning of the film with old Bilbo.
+When I first saw ‘An Unexpected Journey’ at the cinema back in December 2012, I loved the opening prologue scene, narrated by Ian Holm as Bilbo.
+He writes about the dwarves, Erebor and Smaug in his red book.
+It was also great to see Elijah Wood back as Frodo Baggins at the film’s beginning with old Bilbo.

 Martin Freeman (from ‘Sherlock’) stars as Bilbo Baggins, the hero of the story.
 Bilbo of course is a hobbit who lives in the Shire.
-Hobbits are peace-loving folk and they don’t go seeking for adventures and danger.
+The hobbits are peace-loving folk and they don’t go seeking adventures and danger.
 They mostly live homely lives in rural areas.
 Bilbo Baggins fits that description succinctly.

 In the story, Bilbo lives in Bag End, his hobbit-hole in Hobbiton in the Shire.
 Bilbo lives peacefully and contentedly in Bag-End.
 Like all hobbits, he doesn’t want any adventures.
-But he meets the wizard Gandalf the Grey whom he knew as a little lad and his home soon gets invaded by thirteen dwarves.
+But he meets the wizard Gandalf the Grey, whom he knew as a little boy and his home soon gets invaded by thirteen dwarves.

 The quest that Gandalf has asked Bilbo to join him and the dwarves on is this.
 The dwarves are seeking to reclaim their lost home, the Lonely Mountain called Erebor.
 It’s currently occupied by the fiery dragon called Smaug.
 Gandalf has chosen Bilbo to be the ‘burglar’ to get inside the Lonely Mountain.

 The leader of the company is Richard Armitage as Thorin Oakenshield.
-I’ve seen Richard Armintage in the 2006 BBC TV drama serial ‘North & South’.
+I’ve seen Richard Armintage in the 2006 BBC TV adaptation of ‘North & South’.
 In ‘The Hobbit’, Thorin is a battle-hardened prince who won’t rest till he and his company reclaim Erebor.
 He’s sceptical about Bilbo and he doesn’t trust elves.

 In ‘The Hobbit’, Thorin has two nephews.
 They’re Dean O’Gorman as Fili and Aidan Turner as Kili.
 Both are brothers of course as well as fighters among Thorin’s Company.
 They come across as pretty young and reckless, but they’re fiercely loyal to Thorin when they embark on this great quest to Erebor.

 There’s Ken Stott as Balin and Graham McTavish as Dwalin, who are also brothers in ‘The Hobbit’ film trilogy.
-Balin is a wise dwarf and this is the one who would later die in Moria according the first ‘LOTR’ film ‘The Fellowship of the Ring’. 😦 Dwalin also seems to be a very loyal warrior in Thorin’s Company.
+Balin is a wise dwarf and he’s the one who would later die in Moria, according the first ‘LOTR’ film ‘The Fellowship of the Ring’. 😦 Dwalin also seems to be a very loyal warrior in Thorin’s Company.

-There’s also William Kicher as Bifur; James Nesbitt as Bofur and Stephen Hunter as Bombur.
+There’s also William Kicher as Bifur, James Nesbitt as Bofur and Stephen Hunter as Bombur.
 These three dwarves are cousins of Thorin in ‘The Hobbit’.
 Bifur only speaks dwarvish, Bofur is direct and funny, and Bombur is fat and dopey.
-I find Bofur to be the most developed of the three cousins in these movies.
+I find Bofur to be the most developed of these three cousins in these movies.